haileyhoyat/pip/docs/html/ux-research-design/guidance.md

         </ul>
       </li>
       <li>
-        <em>Exploratory</em> — These questions are an invitation to the interview-ee to think creatively about their situation, and are best left for the end of the interview.
+        <em>Exploratory</em> — These questions are an invitation to the interviewee to think creatively about their situation, and are best left for the end of the interview.
 Careful, though – suggestions from a single person are rarely the answer to your design problem, and you need to be clear to them that you're just collecting ideas at this point.<br/>
         <ul>
           <li>How would you change…</li>
           <li>What would happen if…</li>